 Scenery and Costumes by Vadim Puyandaev

-Original Music by: Joan Jeanranaud and MC Muñoz
+Original Music by: Joan Jeanranaud and PC Muñoz

 Ir/Rational was conceived as a ficticious meeting between Elizabeth I of England and Mary Queen of Scots.
 The dance and music moved through myriad performance styles from slow abstract movement to contemporary structured improvisation and then looping back to Renaissance musical and dance forms.